monstericeer/Echarts-Tool/README.md

 # Echarts-Tool
-Drag and drop to generate new charts
+Drag and drop to create a new chart

 - jquery UI
 - Echarts